All Episodes

 I don't understand it.

-Um so I I find it a bit of a mystery.
+So I find it a bit of a mystery.

-We don't buy the party unity argument.
+You don't buy the party unity argument.

-I don't, because again, I've been around long enough.
+I don't, because, again, I've been around long enough.

 We all remember Bobby Kennedy was assassinated in June in California.

-In about three and a half months, we'll make a decision about who occupies the executive branch, what party uh controls the Senate, and growing out of those two decisions will be the future of the United States Supreme Court.
+In about three and a half months, we'll make a decision about who occupies the executive branch, what party controls the Senate, and growing out of those two decisions will be the future of the United States Supreme Court.

 And my friends, a lot of average citizens out there don't understand the importance of that court.